Weak approximation for cubic hypersurfaces: Preliminaries

 We have the following two exact sequences:

-where $Q_j$'s are torsion sheaves supported on the points $p_j \in C$.
-Every sheaf has a natural $G$ action and the $G$-equivariant deformations are given by $G$-invariant sections of $\mcN_{D/X}$.
-To find a $G$-equivariant deformation smoothing all the nodes of $D$ and fixing $0$ and $\infty$, one just need to find a $G$-invariant section in $H^0(D, \mcN_{D/X}(-0-\infty))^G$ which is not mapped to $0$ under the composition of maps
+where $n_j$'s are the nodal points on $R_j$, and $Q_j$'s are torsion sheaves supported on the points $p_j \in C$.
+Every sheaf has a natural $G$-action and the $G$-equivariant deformations are given by $G$-invariant sections of $\mcN_{D/X}$.
+To find a $G$-equivariant deformation smoothing all the nodes of $D$ and fixing $0$ and $\infty$, one just needs to find a $G$-invariant section in $H^0(D, \mcN_{D/X}(-0-\infty))^G$ which, for any $j$, is not mapped to $0$ under the composition of maps

 for all $j$.